• Skip to primary navigation

 blueberry buttermilk muffin in brown cupcake liner on dusty rose background with blueberries and brown sugar decoration

-2. In a medium bowl, combine spelt flour, baking powder, baking soda and salt.
+Step 2: In a medium-sized bowl, mix the spelt flour, baking powder, baking soda, and a pinch of salt with a spoon.

-3. Whisk together eggs, brown sugar, vegetable oil, buttermilk, and vanilla extract in a separate bowl.
+Step 3: In a separate bowl, whisk together eggs, brown sugar, vegetable oil, buttermilk, and vanilla extract until smooth.

 blueberry buttermilk muffin in brown cupcake liner on dusty rose background